17 Towards the principle of Universal Human Rights.

 Intensely interested in the world about her, Sybil Thorndike managed to find time to work diligently for a number of causes, including trade unionism, women’s rights, the peace movement, the advancement of religious drama and the election of Socialist and Labour candidates to Parliament.
 She was at home with workers as she was with aristocrats.

-I thanked Sybil for taking up the cudgel for the workers during the General Strike of 1926.
 Their actions, to improve their conditions and defend their right to work, stopped the first run of ‘Saint Joan’.

 She saw beyond her own immediate personal needs.
 Her political consciousness was sharpened during World War II when she toured Welsh mining towns with their proud and strong working class culture.